GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 # Single Sign-On (SSO) Integration Guide
 The SSO integration guide offers a list of supported SAML and OpenID Conenct "client" (SP/RP) software projects that can be used to secure and integrate web and mobile applications with the Gluu Server IDP.
+Unless otherwise noted, all software in the integration guide is free open source software (FOSS).

 !!!
 Warning
-    Writing custom client software is challenging and **outside the scope of Gluu Support**.
-Therefore, we strongly recommend using one of the pre-selected software projects listed below to secure and integrate applications.

-!!!
-Note
-    Unless otherwise noted, all software in the integration guide is free open source software (FOSS).
+    Gluu will **not** support any client software other than the projects listed below (including custom written clients!).

 ## Server Side Web Apps
 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for securing server-side web applications: